manusa/yakc/README.md

 > Declarative Java REST client for Kubernetes API.

-**DISCLAIMER**

-This project is still a PoC, public API and classes are subject to constant changes.
+This project is still in an early stage, public API and classes are subject to changes.

 Please try it out and share your opinion, but use at your own risk.

 ## Quick start